 - Whether the negligence was “actionable.”

 Because there are strict deadlines for initiating legal action in these cases, it is crucial to get the proper legal advice as soon as possible.
-If you were injured in a construction accident, contact LawPLA to schedule a free consultation with an outstanding personal injury lawyer.
+If you were injured in a construction accident, contact LawPLA to schedule a consultation with an outstanding personal injury lawyer.

 Establishing A Los Angeles Workplace Injury Claim